tektoncd/community/teps/0001-tekton-enhancement-proposal-process.md

 ### Prior Art

-The TEP process as proposed was essentially stolen from the [Kubernetes KEP process][], which itself is essentially stolen from the [Rust RFC process][] which itself seems to be very similar to the [Python PEP process][]
+The TEP process as proposed was essentially adapted from the [Kubernetes KEP process][], which itself is essentially stolen from the [Rust RFC process][] which itself seems to be very similar to the [Python PEP process][]